hamzanadeveloper/recordingapp/d3/README.final.md

  * If you cannot deploy your application for technical reasons, please let your TA know at the beginning of the iteration.
 You will need to demo the application to your partner either way.
      > The actual deployment of this application is not a must-have at this stage, as it is only developed to test the applicability of such device and to be used with internal perpective users as oppsed to public access.
 And we have reached an agreement on this very issue with our partner also.
 We will also mention this concern in the iteration document.
+     >
+     > But we deployed the server onto heroku and database onto heroku postgres, for demonstration purpose.

  ## Development requirements